nh-server/switch-guide/docs/user_guide/modchip/index.md

 ### **General knowledge**

-Patched Switch consoles, except certain original V1 consoles made from 2017 to mid-2018, are immune to the fusee-gelee exploit in RCM.
+Patched Switch consoles (consoles produced after mid-2018) are immune to the fusee-gelee exploit in RCM.
 Attempting to inject a payload on a Patched console will be unsuccessful.

 Depending on your modchip's firmware, you may not be able to boot the console without a microSD card inserted.
 This means without a microSD inserted at all times, your Switch becomes *unusable*.